 Injuries to the Triceps muscle usually occur following a sudden force or stretch on the muscle.
 There is instant pain and sometimes a popping sound or feeling in the muscle.
 This is not a common injury, although may occasionally occur in weightlifters or sports where rapid, forceful elbow extension is required.

 Triceps strains are also caused by overuse and repetitive strain.
-This weakens the muscle to the point a tear occurs in the fibers.
+This weakens the muscle to the point a tear occurs in the fibres.

-- Immediate first aid for a triceps strain should be rest and apply ice or cold therapy.
+Immediate first aid for a triceps strain should be rest and applying ice or cold therapy.
 Ice can be applied for 10 to 15 minutes every hour during the acute stage.
-This will most likely be 24 to 48 hours initially.
+This will most likely be within 24 to 48 hours initially.

-- Try to keep the elbow moving gently to avoid stiffening up and once pain-free stretching the triceps muscles should be done.
+Try to keep the elbow moving gently to avoid stiffening up and once pain-free stretching of the triceps muscles should be done.